Fort Myers Neck & Back Injury Lawyer

 A spinal cord injury involves damage to any portion of the spinal cord or nerves at the end of the spinal canal, sometimes resulting in permanent loss of strength, feeling or other body functions below the injury site.

-At The Garvin Law Firm, our team of experienced Fort Myers spine injury lawyers will steadfastly fight for maximum compensation for spine injury victims, whose lives have often been irrevocably altered by someone else’s wrongdoing.
+At Garvin Injury Law, our team of experienced Fort Myers spine injury lawyers will steadfastly fight for maximum compensation for spine injury victims, whose lives have often been irrevocably altered by someone else’s wrongdoing.